-AV-101 is an oral prodrug of 7-chloro-kynurenic acid (7-Cl-KYNA), which is a potent and selective antagonist of the glycine co-agonist site of the NMDAR that inhibits the function of the NMDAR.
+AV-101 (4-chlorokynurenine) is an oral prodrug of 7-chloro-kynurenic acid (7-Cl-KYNA), which is a potent and selective antagonist of the glycine coagonist site of the NMDA receptor (NMDAR).
 Unlike ketamine and many other NMDAR antagonists, 7-Cl-KYNA is not an ion channel blocker.
-At doses administered in the Company's studies completed to date, AV-101 has been observed to be well tolerated and has not exhibited dissociative or hallucinogenic psychological side effects or safety concerns, unlike other modulators of the NMDAR.
+At doses administered in the Company's studies completed to date, AV-101 has been observed to be well tolerated and has not exhibited dissociative or hallucinogenic psychological side effects or safety concerns, unlike several other modulators of the NMDAR.
 Based on observations and findings from preclinical studies, we believe that AV-101, in combination with FDA-approved oral probenecid, has the potential to become a new oral treatment alternative for certain CNS indications involving the NMDAR.
-We are presently conducting an exploratory Phase 1B drug-drug interaction clinical study of AV-101 in combination with probenecid.
+We are presently conducting an exploratory Phase 1B drug-drug interaction clinical study of AV-101 in combination with probenecid and expect to complete dosing of the final cohort in the study in the first half of 2023.